katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 This timer delay per command executed on remote host can be disabled by setting the value to zero.

-Task failure due to mismatched error regex within command response using ``ansible.netcommon.network_cli`` connection type
+Task failure due to mismatched error regex within command response using ``assible.netcommon.network_cli`` connection type
 ----------------------------------------------------------------------------------------------------------------------------

-In Ansible 2.9 and later, the ``ansible.netcommon.network_cli`` connection plugin configuration options are added to handle the stdout and stderr regex to identify if the command execution response consist of a normal response or an error response.
+In Assible 2.9 and later, the ``assible.netcommon.network_cli`` connection plugin configuration options are added to handle the stdout and stderr regex to identify if the command execution response consist of a normal response or an error response.
 These options can be set group/host variables or as tasks variables.